Clint Russell, Reed Coverdale & Andrew Stern | From Liberty To Lockdowns & Back | OAP #19

 And I think there's way more common ground between what I believe and what libertarians believe than there are differences.

-And you know, uh uh, I I I just I would like to see even if the even if the Libertarian Party wasn't elected um um for major positions, I still think there's a tremendous amount of power uh in the Libertarian Party to pull conservatives back to liberty.
+And, you know, I just, I would like to see even if the, even if the Libertarian Party wasn't elected for major positions, I still think there's a tremendous amount of power in the Libertarian Party to pull conservatives back to liberty.

-Yeah, and uh I since you guys aren't in the libertarian space, I I want to ask you, um do you think that it's a false dichotomy to think that you have to either be mellow enough to appeal to people?
+And since you guys aren't in the libertarian space, I want to ask you, do you think that it's a false dichotomy to think that you have to either be mellow enough to appeal to people?

-Like I'll just say I think the best way to get votes is to be extremely principled and loud a what about what you believe.
+Like, I'll just say, I think the best way to get votes is to be extremely principled and loud about what you believe.

 And I think you can do that without being autistic.

-Okay, so do you know who Darryl Perry is?
+So do you know who Daryl Perry is?

 No.

-Um so do you guys think if someone can do that, if they can be extremely principled but smart about their message that they're also gonna be more successful as a candidate than someone who kind of just comes in and is like, well, you know, we might tweak this and we'll do this, and basically would a libertarian Donald Trump sell.
+So do you guys think if someone can do that, if they can be extremely principled, but smart about their message, that they're also going to be more successful as a candidate than someone who kind of just comes in and is like, well, you know, we might tweak this and we'll do this.

-Uh, my background's in advertising, I've run an advertising business for almost over five years now.
+I've owned an advertising business for almost over five years now.

-I've went back to Confessions of an Advertising Man by Ogilvie from the 50s.
+I've went back to Confessions of an Advertising Man by Ogilvy from the 50s.

 I mean, I am entrenched in advertising.

-And one of the primary principles of advertising, which I don't think the Republicans apply to politics in the same way that the Democrats do, which is why the Democrats win, is that people make buying decisions emotionally and they justify later logically, right?
+And one of the primary principles of advertising, which I don't think the Republicans apply to politics in the same way that the Democrats do, which is why the Democrats win, is that people make buying decisions emotionally and they justify later logically.

-And our problem, our problem is we are so focused, libertarians and conservatives alike are so focused on having the best argument that we just totally disregard the emotional side of the debate.
+And our problem is our problem is we are so focused, libertarians and conservatives alike are so focused on having the best argument that we just totally disregard the emotional side of the debate.

-So, like I see like Elizabeth Warren and some of these other Democratic candidates, and they say that dumbest shit ever, but it's way more emotionally appealing, right?
+So like I see like Elizabeth Warren and some of these other Democratic candidates and they say the dumbest shit ever, but it's way more emotionally appealing, right?

 Like, you know, billionaire Jeff Bezos, his wealth increased 300% last year.